Aaryan2332/Induction-Program-2025/README.md

 ## Speeches and Key Points

-At **10:00 AM**, the Induction Programm Continued at Auditorium, there we also celebrated the 70 Years of Legacy.
+At **10:00 AM**, the Induction Programm Continued at Auditorium, there we also celebrated the 70 Years of Legacy of College.

 **Dr. Harmpreet Kaur Grewal(Head OF Applied Sciences) address us and gave her Golden Words.**